-To celebrate International Women’s Day that took place on 8th March 2019, we are showcasing some of K2’s inspirational female leaders.
+To celebrate Women in Tech Week, we are showcasing some of K2’s inspirational female leaders.
 This series of blogs will introduce you to some of the women that help make K2 the successful company that it is.

 In this blog we meet Zaidy Ramirez, Chief Technology Officer: